Guseyn/node-test-executor/README.md

 executor('./test/dir1', './test/dir2'); // or just executor('./test')

 ```
-Output will be smth like this (example of case when one of the tests fail):
+Output will be smth like this (example of case when one of the tests fails):

 ![gaa1](https://github.com/Guseyn/node-test-executor/blob/master/Screen%20Shot%202018-05-19%20at%2023.03.30.png)